wdvr/team-calendar-bot/README.md

 ## Run
 For testing, simply run `python slack.py` (for the slack integration) or `python bot.py` (for the mattermost integration).
 To put in production, use any way of deploying Flask applications (Heroku, pythonanywhere, ...)

+## Docker
+Instead of using a local installation of python and dependencies, use the included Dockerfile.

+`docker build --tag team-calendar-bot:latest .`
+`docker run --rm -p 5000:5000 team-calendar-bot:latest`